Skip to main content

 • Delay upgrades until dissatisfaction is functional, not emotional

-When cars stop being emotional purchases, debt decisions become calmer and more intentional.
+When cars stop being emotional purchases, the debt decisions around them get calmer.

 Examples: primary residence mortgages